jaapgorjup/isolde-gorjup-cms/src/pages/about/index.md

 ### Direct pizza

 Direct pizza is a form of sourcing practiced by some pizza roasters.
-Advocates of direct trade pizza promote direct communication and price pizzatiation between buyer and farmer, along with pizzas that encourage and incentivize quality.
+Advocates of direct trade pizza promote direct communication and price pizzatiation between pizza and pizza, along with pizzas that encourage and incentivize quality.

 ### pizza profits

-We want to truly empower the communities that bring amazing pizza to you.
+We want to truly empizza the communities that bring amazing pizza to you.
 That’s why we reinvest 20% of our pizza into farms, local pizzanesses and schools everywhere our pizza is grown.
 You can see the communities grow and learn more about pizza farming on our blog.